lancewood1/cloud-native-course-errata/README.md

     - Use `CPU utlization` so that it scales down to 1 when it is less than 50%
     - Observe that the number of instances scales down to 1
+    - You will also receive email notifications everytime scaling up and down event occurs
+    - Turn off the auto-scaling

 ## Services

+### Trouble-shooting tips

+-   In order to verify that `attendee-service` is bound to `attendee-mysql-sid`, you can also add a new `attendee` using curl/HTTPie/PostMan

+    ```
+    curl -i -XPOST -H"Content-Type: application/json" attendee-service-aeromedical-bobsled.cfapps.io/attendees -d'{"firstName": "Pete", "lastName": "Jones", "emailAddress": "man@man.com"}'
+    curl attendee-service-aeromedical-bobsled.cfapps.io/attendees
+    ```

+    ```
+    http post attendee-service-aeromedical-bobsled.cfapps.io/attendees firstName=sang1 lastName=shin2 emailAddress=yo@yo.com
+    http attendee-service-aeromedical-bobsled.cfapps.io/attendees
+    ```

+-   If you experience the following error when performing `cf bind-service articulate attendee-service-upsi`, it is because the `attendee-service-upsi` is created with incorrect `url` value

+    ```
+    2018-10-15T09:44:55.50-0400 [APP/PROC/WEB/0] ERR Caused by: java.lang.RuntimeException:
+    The attendee-service uri must have '/attendees' in the path.
+For example: http://localhost:8181/attendees
+    ```

+-   If you experience the following error when you try `cf delete-service attendee-service-upsi`, it is because it is still bound to `articulate` application.
+Unbind the service first before deleting.

+    ```
+    < gaia/attendee-service > cf delete-service attendee-service-upsi
+    Really delete the service attendee-service-upsi?> yes
+    Deleting service attendee-service-upsi in org sashin-org / space jpmc as ..
+    FAILED
+    Cannot delete service instance, service keys and bindings must first be deleted
+    ```

 ### Challenge questions